chrisgrieser/shimmering-focus/README.md

 ## Recommended Plugins
 - [Style Settings Plugin](https://obsidian.md/plugins?id=obsidian-style-settings): Unlocks dozens of customization options.
 - [Supercharged Links](https://obsidian.md/plugins?id=supercharged-links-obsidian): The theme includes various built-in styling for the Supercharged Links plugin, e.g. appending a "🌱" to notes with the `#seedling` tag.
-- for macOS: [Electron Window Tweaker](https://obsidian.md/plugins?id=obsidian-electron-window-tweaker): Position the traffic lights for even more native macOS look.
-(Same position as in Safari: X = 20, Y = 18.)
+- for macOS: [Electron Window Tweaker](https://obsidian.md/plugins?id=obsidian-electron-window-tweaker): Position the traffic lights for even more native macOS look (same position as in Safari: X = 20, Y = 18).
+You can even completely hide the traffic lights by using negative values, e.g. X = -60.
 - While using the theme, you can disable the Hider Plugin, since *Shimmering Focus* already hides everything it does hide.

 ## Obsidian 0.16